adharshchottu/upsc-notes/content/blog/ancient-indian-history.md

 1. Palaeolithic age(old stone age) -> The period when man used crude stone tools and weapons and led a nomadic life
 2. Neolithic age(New stone age) -> The period when man used polished stone tools, domesticated animals, took to agriculture and led a settled life in villages
-3. Chalcolithic age -> The transitional stage when both copper or bronze and stone tools and weapons were used and man led a settled life.
+3. Chalcolithic age -> The transitional stage when both copper or bronze and stone tools and weapons were used and the man led a settled life.
 "Chalco" is a greek word and means copper.

+## The cities

+A new stage in civilization was reached with the growth of cities.
+In India, with the excavation of two ancient cities, Harappa and Mohenjo-Daro, a highly developed ancient civilization of five thousand years ago was laid bare.
+Recently several more cities with a similar way of life as Harappa and Mohenjo-Daro have been excavated at Rupar, Lothal and Kalibangan.
+This civilization is known as the Indus valley civilization or the Harappa culture.
+It extended over a vast area including Sind, Punjab, Rajasthan, Kathiawar and Gujarat.
+From the excavations, we know that this was a highly developed civilization.
+The cities were well-planned and properly looked after.
+The streets were well laid-out and had an efficient drainage system.
+The houses were well-planned.
+The people of this civilization had developed contact with people of other civilizations of that time in west Asia.
+The great bath is the best-known building in Mohenjo-Daro.